TarsCloud/TarsDocs_en/base/tars-benchmark.md

 ## Introduction

-[tb(tars benchmark)](https://github.com/TarsCloud/TarsBenchmark) It is a non-code benchmark tool specially tailored for tars service, with the following characteristics:
+[tb(tars benchmark)](https://github.com/TarsCloud/TarsBenchmark) It is a non-code benchmark tool specially tailored for tars service, with the following features:

- - High network performance: 8-core machine TPS supports more than 20W/s;
+ - High performance: 8-core machine TPS supports more than 20W/s;
- - Communication compatibility: The network layer supports TCP and UDP protocol;
+ - Network compatibility: The network layer supports TCP and UDP protocol;
- - Protocol scalability: the application layer supports http/tars service benchmark,  and open to third-protocol agreements
+ - Protocol scalability: It supports http/tars service benchmark, open to third-protocol agreements
- - Perfect real-time monitoring support.
-Provide the number of requests / TPS / time-consuming /Success rate distribution within the cycle;
+ - Perfect real-time monitor.
+Provide the number of TPS/Success Rate/Cost time within the cycle;

 ## Framework

-The tb tool is designed in a multi-process model.
+The tb is designed in a multi-process model.
 The main process is responsible for resource scheduling and display, and the benchmark process is responsible for network transmission and reception and statistics.
-The network layer can flexibly choose TCP or UDP; adopts a protocol proxy factory mode to manage various service protocols, and supports http / by default The benchmark of the tars protocol supports automatic protocol discovery; the main process and the benchmark process exchange signals through control information, and the data interacts through the lock-free shared memory queue to achieve the lowest resource consumption.
+The network layer can flexibly choose TCP or UDP; adopts a protocol factory to manage various service protocols, supports http/tars by default; the main process and the benchmark process exchange signals through control information, and the data interacts through the lock-free shared memory queue to achieve the lowest resource consumption.
 The main process periodically collects each The network statistics of the benchmark process are output to the console after a simple summary.

 ![tb system](../assets/tb-platform.png)